zhenhu9/Git-Notes/Git-Notes.md

 Branch protection:
 ```
-Any Repo Settings --> Branches
+Any Repo Settings --> Branches --> Branch name pattern:
-Branch name pattern:  Just enter the branch you wanna protect. (a very simple
+The simplest way is just to enter the branch you want to protect.
-way)

 Rules applied to everyone including administrators:
 Don't allow force pushes and deletions.
 ```